|

 3. The

-LSS CSS will not reduce medical benefits to net present value, unless after
+LSS CSS will not reduce medical benefits to NPV, unless after staffing with the

-staffing with the BWC settlement attorney, it is agreed that unusual circumstances
+BWC settlement attorney, it is agreed that unusual circumstances exist,

 1. The